jdc-cunningham/hover-zoom-module/README.md

 Include the hover-zoom-module.css, square-cursor.png, the hover-handler.js, files and the photos themselves.

-Then drop the zoom-module of the code in your site:
+Then drop the zoom-module part of the code in your site:

 ```
 <div id="zoom-module">